sgryphon/kubernetes-ipv6/README.md

 kind: KubeletConfiguration
 ```

-You can also download the template and do a replace for your allocated `/64`, master node, and host name.
+You can also download the template and do a replace for your host name (node name), allocated `/64`, and master node address.
 Use the following, but insert your /64 for `xxxx` and your master node for `yyyy`.
 Include the last segment of your `/64` when replacing the master node to avoid conflict with the `::1` used for `healthzBindAddress`.

-Note that the `initial-cluster` parameter needs to match the node name, which defaults to the host name (you can check this in the dry run ClusterStatus apiEndpoints, or in the mark-control-plane section).
+Note that the `initial-cluster` parameter (the value replaced) needs to match the generated node name, which defaults to the host name, so we insert the host name into the config file (you can check this in the dry run ClusterStatus apiEndpoints, or in the mark-control-plane section, in case the node name differs).

 ```bash
 curl -O https://raw.githubusercontent.com/sgryphon/kubernetes-ipv6/main/init-config-ipv6.yaml